Co-author: Ryan O’Sullivan

-Socially responsible investment funds are a growing trend in Australia and it is forecast to continue its rapid growth into the future.
-Core responsible investments, which adopt strict filtering strategies, have grown by over 50% year on year, whilst the broader responsible investments have grown by 13% year on year.
+Socially responsible investment funds are a growing trend in Australia, and this is forecast to continue its rapid growth into the future.
+Core responsible investments, which adopt strict filtering strategies, have grown by over 60% year on year as of 2016.

 As with all investments, it is important to remember however that past performance does not guarantee future performance.